OctopusDeploy/blog/blog/2022-02/rfc-dynamic-infrastructure/index.md

 To discover targets, Octopus will need to authenticate with the appropriate cloud provider.
 You'll be able to provide this context using Octopus variables.
 For example, you'll be able to configure a variable named `Octopus.Azure.Account` to reference the Azure account to use for discovery.
 We'll link the account from the authentication context during discovery to the target by default.

 We like variables for this purpose because they have well-established scoping behavior that can be used to configure different accounts for each applicable scope.
-So, for example, you could scope by the environment, ensuring Test and Production environments use different authentication contexts.
+So, for example, you could scope by the environment, ensuring test and production environments use different authentication contexts.

 ### Target lifecycle